carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 exercises: 0
 questions:
 - "Where are the EEG properties stored in EEGLAB's EEG structure?"
-- "How to work with the data array, events, channel coordinate, and ICA related fields"
+- "How to work with the data array, events, channel coordinates, and ICA related fields"
 objectives:
 - "Learn to interact with all the aspects of an EEG data file in EEGLAB"
 - "Establish a global view of the information layout in EEGLAB"